a-n-rose/Python-Sound-Tool/README.md

 # Examples

-You can run the examples below using ipython or other python console, or python script.
+You can explore example code with visuals and audio via the provided jupyter notebooks.

-Install and run ipython:
+Install and run jupyter notebook:
 ```
-(env)..$ pip install ipython
+(env)..$ pip install notebook
-(env)..$ ipython
+(env)..$ jupyter notebook
->>> # import what we need for the examples:
->>> import pysoundtool as pyst
 ```

+Venture into the folder `jupyter_notebooks` and have a go!

-See the <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a> in the documentation for code to try out.
+Otherwise, you can see (and hear) some <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a> in the documentation.

 ## Example datasets

-If you would like to play around with various types of sound, check out my <a href='https://github.com/a-n-rose/mini-audio-datasets'>repo</a> containing minid datasets of sound, ranging from speech to noise.
+If you would like to play around with various types of sound, check out my <a href='https://github.com/a-n-rose/mini-audio-datasets'>repo</a> containing mini datasets of sound, ranging from speech to noise.
+They are very small so don't expect much as it comes to training neural networks.
+These example datasets are used in some of the documentation <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a>.

 # About the Author